infrahq/infra/README.md

 ## Introduction
 Infra makes managing Kubernetes access easy & secure.

 No more out-of-sync Kubeconfigs, lengthy scripts to map permissions, or untraceable service accounts.

-Instead, Infra enables teams to **dynamically** grant access to _right users or machines_ with the _right permissions_ for _the right amount of time_.
+Infra enables teams to **dynamically** grant access to _right users or machines_ with the _right permissions_ for _the right amount of time_.
 Under the hood, Infra takes care of provisioning identities, creating & revoking credentials and generating fine-grained permissions on-the-fly.

 <br/>
 <p align="center">